chrispy67/MD_Setup_Suite/README.md

 ## Contributing

 This project started as a collaboration started with [UW CTMR](https://ctmr.washington.edu/) to support their MD simulations with AMBER.
-As of writing, this program only supports the AMBER engine, particularly
+As of writing, this program only supports the AMBER engine.
+However, the format of this project is meant to accomodate other engines.
+For example, I would like to suppport GROMACS parameters with a `GromacsParameter()` class.

 ---

 **Ready to build upon!
 To add or subtract from the simulation parameterization, edit or add Python files in [`src/parameter_groups/`](src/parameter_groups/).**

-For questions, see the [issues](https://github.com/yourusername/md-sim-framework/issues) page or contact a maintainer.

----